YoungYoung619/Make-vehicles-see-in-the-dark/README.md

 scikit-image >=0.15.0
 ```
 ### 1. Download the dataset
-Please download the corresponding dataset from the official, and extract the image in daytime in a specific directory, and then set the directory in dataset/bdd_daytime.py
+Please download the corresponding dataset from the official, and extract the daytime images (both training and test dir) in a specific directory, and then set the directory in dataset/bdd_daytime.py
 ### 2. Training
 Below script gives you an example of training a model with our models.
 ```